Recovering in the Hospital

 A new life with a transplanted organ begins in the hospital, right after the transplant operation.
 The average hospital stay for a lung transplant lasts 10-14 days.

 During the hospital stay, we carefully monitor you and test your new organ.
 A physical therapist will start working with you.
-We will also train you on self-care at home and the drugs needed to protect the transplanted organ from rejection (called immunosuppressants).
+We'll train you on self-care at home.
+This includes learning how to take the drugs needed to protect your new organ.
+These drugs, called immunosuppressants, keep your body from rejecting the transplant.

 Most patients leave the hospital without wearing oxygen.